Vulvar Cancer: Chemotherapy

 Nausea and vomiting

-Most of these side effects will go away or get better between treatments and over time after treatment ends.
+Most of these side effects will get better between treatments and go away over time after treatment ends.
 Talk with your healthcare provider about ways to manage any side effects you have.
 There may be things you can do and medicines you can take to help prevent or control side effects.

 Checking your health during chemo

-You’ll have regular blood tests while you're getting chemo.
+You’ll get regular blood tests while you're getting chemo.
 This is to make sure you aren't having harmful reactions.
-Make sure you ask which problems, if any, require calling your healthcare provider right away.
-For instance, chemo can make you more likely to get infections.
-Your healthcare provider may tell you to call them if you have any of these symptoms:
+Ask which problems, if any, mean you should call your healthcare provider right away.
+For instance, your healthcare provider may tell you to call them if you have any of these symptoms:

 Shaking or chills

-Redness, swelling, and warmth at the site of an injury or IV catheter
+Redness, swelling, or warmth at the site of an injury or IV catheter

 New cough or shortness of breath